andreybm/CodeConverter/README.md

 2. Open the solution in Visual Studio 2017+
 3. To run the website, set CodeConverter.Web as the startup project
 4. To run the Visual Studio extension, set Vsix as the startup project
-   * A new instance of Visual Studio will open with the extension installed
+   * A new instance of Visual Studio will open with the extension installed.